Charles Schmitter: International career

 Schmitter was a founding member of the National Fencing Coaches Association and an Olympic Committee member for the 1956 and 1960 Summer Olympics as well as fencing coach for the 1959 Pan American Games.

 Schmitter was also president of the Olympic Fencing Committee, coached Olympic athletes, developed and adapted a treatise on fencing, and was a multiple-time Michigan State Champion in all three fencing weapons.
 He was inducted into the United States Fencing Association USFA Hall of Fame in 1974.

 Legacy

 Charles Schmitter died in his sleep on March 16, 2002.
 He was survived by his wife, Ruth and their three children.
-The Great Lakes Sword Club (GLSC) of Michigan holds an annual memorial tournament named after Schmitter.
-GLSC's Annual Schmitter Memorial honors Maestro Charles Schmitter and his many contributions to the sport of American fencing.
+The Great Lakes Sword Club (GLSC) of Michigan held an annual memorial tournament named after Schmitter.
+GLSC's Annual Schmitter Memorial honored Maestro Charles Schmitter and his many contributions to the sport of American fencing.

 In addition to fencing, Schmitter was an accomplished tuba and string bass player and a member of the American Federation of Musicians.
 He could also speak four languages: French, Italian, and Russian and German.